 Real Estate Paralegal

 A real estate paralegal is similar to a real estate attorney.
 You can expect to find the paralegal working closely with the attorney and the real estate agent in the transaction process.
-Their responsible for preparing the proper documentation and drafting agreements, letters, and insurance.
+They’re responsible for preparing the proper documentation and drafting agreements, letters, and insurance.

 The real estate paralegal must have an understanding of taxes, title insurance, and the transaction process.